 Dartmouth Hitchcock Medical Center has an on-site Child Care Center designed to care for the children of benefits-eligible employees (including residents and fellows).
 It includes eight classrooms, two large indoor play areas, and two separate outdoor playgrounds.
 Adjacent to the Medical Center, it can accommodate children from six weeks to kindergarten.
 A highly qualified staff provides professional care from 6:30 am to 8:00 pm, Monday through Friday.
 There is a sliding fee scale based upon your income and payroll deduction is available.
 Those interested should apply as early as possible as there is usually a waiting list for entry into the program.
 Please call 603-643-6504 or email firstname.lastname@example.org.

 If you need a place to stay and rest while on call there are call rooms available on the fifth floor.
 Departments that take call often have their own designated rooms.
 There are also a number of “float rooms” available for anyone to use in both the resident/fellow and medical student hallways.
 If you need assistance finding these rooms, please email email@example.com or call 603-650-5748.

-Taxi services are offered to residents and fellows who are too fatigued to drive themselves home after a shift.
-Uber vouchers for transportation while fatigued may be requested via MedHub.
+Uber vouchers are available for residents and fellows who are too fatigued to drive themselves home after a shift.
+Requests for an Uber voucher can be made via the residency management system, MedHub.
 If an Uber driver is not available, residents and fellows may call 802-359-7339 to arrange transportation.
 Transportation is a 24/7 service paid for by the GME office.